 INHIBITING BLOOD PLATELET AGGREGATION

-(Clumping together of platelets in the blood – Part of the sequence of events leading to the formation of a clot)
+Feverfew can help to prevent the clumping together of platelets in the blood – part of the sequence of events leading to the formation of a clot)

 ACTIVATING DYSFUNCTIONAL BRAIN PROCESSES

 Though the exact cause of migraines is not known, certain triggers like tyramine in aged cheeses, chocolate, scents/perfumes, bright lights, changes in weather/temperature/humidity/altitude, over-use of headache medications, stress, hormonal fluctuations and many more, can activate certain processes that increase the risk of migraines occurring.

 The dysfunctional processes that these triggers can activate are: